withakay/digitalocean-socks-proxy/terraform/README.md

 7. Enter "localhost" for server and "12345" for port
 8. Click "OK" and "Apply"

-Note: For Chrome and Safari on macOS, the proxy settings are shared as they both use the system's network settings.
+Note: For Chrome and Safari on macOS, the proxy settings are shared as they both use the system's network settings, for this reason I tend to use Firefox when I want to use a proxy.

 ### Destroy the Infrastructure